menor/detritus-pantry/README.md

 ###Performance Optimization###
 [Web Performance Best Practices](https://developers.google.com/speed/docs/best-practices/rules_intro) Google developers best practices to make your sites fast.

+###Typography###
+[Typography on the web](http://www.inkwell.ie/typography/index.html) it is a little outdated regarding css techniques, but its advice on [typographic style](http://www.inkwell.ie/typography/typographic-style.html) and [best practices](http://www.inkwell.ie/typography/recommendations.html) are gold.

 ###Tools###
 [Guard](https://github.com/guard/guard) is frontend developer best friend, it checks website folders for changes and automatically refresh the browser for you.
 You don't need to be using Sass or Coffeescript to benefit from Guard, it also works with HTML and vanilla CSS.
 Here's  [a 10 minute video](http://net.tutsplus.com/tutorials/tools-and-tips/guard-is-your-best-friend/) that teaches how to install and use it.